 PortaSIP is able to authenticate incoming calls using the IP address of the remote side.
 This method ensures that PortaSIP will accept calls from your own gateways, but it can also be used to bill traffic from your customers.
-You just need to create an account for your customer with an account ID identical to the IP address of his gateway.
-Authentication and billing will be done in the same way as IP-based billing using H323.
+In the call scenarios management screen you need to create a new entry, which would activate the "Authorize by IP" application for all calls, coming from this IP address and then create an account for your customer with an account ID identical to the IP address of his gateway.